TheDARKFURY/Soham-Frens-NFT-ERC721/README.md

 ### 1. Deploy Your Own NFT Drop on thirdweb

 Head to the thirdweb dashboard and create your own NFT Drop contract.

-You can learn how to do that with our guide [Release an NFT drop on your own site without writing any code](https://portal.thirdweb.com/guides/release-an-nft-drop-with-no-code#create-a-drop-contract).

-Be sure to configure a **name**, **description**, and **image** for your NFT drop in the dashboard.

 ### 2. Configure the styles to your branding